kiwi0fruit/pyappshare/template_app/setup/README.md

     If you don’t have it installed already, it will prompt you to install it.

-$ git --version
-If you don’t have it installed already, it will prompt you to install it.

 2. Make sure conda is callble from terminal
 (I assume that you didn't change default Miniconda3 install dir)